15 mistakes to avoid in email signatures

-What not to include in email signatures
+What to avoid in email signatures

 1. Unnecessary contact information